mateusz-kolodziejczyk/wad2-movies-api/README.md

 I integrated a few major aspects into my movie app.
 One of them is getting the movies using my own api isntead of the tmdb one.
 Another is adding a favourite to the API which allows multiple users to track their favourites.

+Below is an example of an api call.
+All the api calls in my app are included in the movies-app/src/api/movie-api.js file.
 ~~~Javascript
 export const addFavourite = (username, id) => {
     return fetch(`/api/users/${username}/favourites`, {